-- 11.1 You must ensure that you use public funds entrusted to you in a responsible and lawful manner and must not utilise property, vehicles or other facilities of the School for personal use unless authorised in advance to do so.
-You should strive to ensure value for money to the local community and to avoid legal challenge to the School. - 11.2 Personal Use of Internet and Email - any personal use must be in accordance with the School's current Acceptable Use of IT, Internet and Electronic Communication Policy and Guidance. - 11.3 Personal Telephone Calls: - Personal mobile phones should be used for any outgoing personal ٠ telephone calls, other than in exceptional circumstances (eg no signal available).
-In these circumstances the school telephone may be used, following the school's procedure for such use. - Such outgoing calls/texts and personal incoming calls should occur • infrequently and be kept as short as possible.
+- 11.1 You must ensure that you use public funds entrusted to you in a responsible and lawful manner and must not utilise property, vehicles or other facilities of the Federation for personal use unless authorised in advance to do so.
+You should strive to ensure value for money to the local community and to avoid legal challenge to the Federation. - 11.2 Personal Use of Internet and Email any personal use must be in accordance with the School's current Acceptable Use of IT, Internet and Electronic Communication Policy and Guidance. - 11.3 Personal Telephone Calls: - Personal mobile phones should be used for any outgoing personal telephone calls, other than in exceptional circumstances (e.g. no signal available).
+In these circumstances the school telephone may be used, following the school's procedure for such use, recording and payment. - Such outgoing calls/texts and personal incoming calls should occur infrequently and be kept as short as possible.
 For those working with children, calls/texts should not be made/taken during lessons, except in emergencies.
-As stated in the Acceptable Use of IT, Internet & Electronic Communication, 'Staff should not engage in 'recreational' chatting during working time, on email or through instant messaging, that results in lost productivity or distracts other employees from their work.' - School mobile phones should not be used for personal use, except in emergency. - Accredited professional association/union representatives may utilise the school telephone in accordance with the 'Facilities Agreement' https://derbyshire.inthehive.net/extranet/human\resources\payroll/advisory hr services/advisory hr TS/personnelhandbook/ layouts/WordViewer.asp x?id=/extranet/human resources payroll/advisory hr services/advisory hr TS/personnelhandbook/Related%20Documents/Facilities%20Agreement% 20(January%202005).doc&Source=https%3A%2F%2Fderbyshire%2Einthe hive%2Enet%2Fextranet%2Fhuman%5Fresources%5Fpavroll%2Fadvisorv %5Fhr%5Fservices%2Fadvisory%5Fhr%5FTS%2Fpersonnelhandbook%2F default%2Easpx&DefaultItemOpen=1 - 11.4 Intellectual Property is property which enjoys legal protection and is a result of intellectual effort, including patents, copyright, trademarks, designs and software.
-Where developed in the course of your duties, such intellectual property is the property of the School.
-You should not make use of the School's intellectual property to conduct private work. - 11.5 Any copies of material taken for use within the School must only be as allowed under the Copyright Act and under the appropriate licensing agreement.
+As stated in the Acceptable Use of IT, Internet & Electronic Communication, 'Staff should not engage in 'recreational' chatting during working time, on email or through instant messaging, that results in lost productivity or distracts other employees from their work.' - School mobile phones should not be used for personal use, except in emergency. - Accredited professional association/union representatives may utilise the school telephone in accordance with the Facilities Agreement. - 11.4 Intellectual Property is property which enjoys legal protection and is a result of intellectual effort, including patents, copyright, trademarks, designs and software.
+Where developed in the course of your duties, such intellectual property is the property of the Federation.
+You should not make use of the Federation's intellectual property to conduct private work. - 11.5 Any copies of material taken for use within the Federation must only be as allowed under the Copyright Act and under the appropriate licensing agreement.